-Section 3.
+Section 4.
 SEVERABILITY CLAUSE.
 If any section, subsection, paragraph, subparagraph, sentence, clause or phrase of this Ordinance shall be declared invalid for any reason whatsoever, such decision shall not affect the remaining portions of this Ordinance, which shall remain in full force and effect, and to this end, the provisions of this Ordinance are hereby declared to be severable.

-Section 4.
+Section 5.
 EMERGENCY CLAUSE.
 That an emergency is now declared to exist for the preservation of the public peace, health and safety by reason whereof this ordinance shall become effective immediately from and after its adoption, approval and publication.

-ADOPTED, by the Council on this \\\\\ day of \\\\\ 2020.
+ADOPTED, by the Council on this day of 2021.

 Chair of the Council

-ADOPTED, as an emergency measure, on this day of 2020.
+ADOPTED, as an emergency measu are, on this day of 2021.

-Chair of the Council
+OFFICE OF THE MAYO Chair of the Council

-OFFICE OF THE MAYOR
+Pacaived by the Mayor at

-Received by the Mayor: , at Date Time
+Received by the Mayor: Date , at Time ·

-Da te Tim ie

 G.T.
 Bynum, Mayor

-1 By:

 By: Secretary

-APPROVED by the Mayor of the City y of Tul sa, Oklah ioma: ,
+APPROVED by the Mayor of the Ci ity of Tulsa, Okl ahoma:Date

-at Date

 at Time

-- Mayor

-ATTEST:
+ATTEST: Mayor

 City Clerk

 APPROVED:

 City Attorney